Hierarchical RBF

-In computer graphics, a hierarchical RBF is an interpolation method based on Radial basis functions (RBF).
-Hierarchical RBF interpolation has applications in the construction of shape models in 3D computer graphics (see Stanford Bunny image below), treatment of results from a 3D scanner, terrain reconstruction, and others.
+In computer graphics, hierarchical RBF is an interpolation method based on radial basis functions (RBFs).
+Hierarchical RBF interpolation has applications in treatment of results from a 3D scanner, terrain reconstruction, and the construction of shape models in 3D computer graphics (such as the Stanford bunny, a popular 3D model).

 This problem is informally named as "large scattered data point set interpolation."

+Method

-The steps of the method (for example in 3D) consist of the following:
+The steps of the interpolation method (in three dimensions) are as follows: